danmacklin/erlang_cep/README.md

 ##Reduce Functions

 Reduce Functions are called to aggregate results when a CEP Window Fires.
-They can be written in javascript or as pure erlang functions.
+They can be written in javascript or as erlang functions.
+The amount of data sent to the Reduce Function is equal to the numberOfMatches parameter set in the window configuration.

 ###Javascript Reduce Functions

 A Reduce Function takes one parameter which is a multidimensional array containing the results from all the Row Functions that have successfully matched
-(i.e the arrays returned from all successfully matching row functions).
+(i.e the arrays returned from all successfully matched Row Functions).

 In this javascript example the matches parameter holds the following array :-